vectorch-ai/ScaleLLM/src/kernels/triton/README.md

 ## How to compile Triton Kernels

-For example, you can run the following command to compile the `vector_add` kernel for the `float16` data type:
+For example, you can run the following command to compile 'add_kernel' in example folder for the `float16` data type:

 ```bash
 # Kernel for data type=float16, BLOCK_SIZE=16